vanssea/vanssea/README.md

 # 📌 Featured Projects

+### ♻️ TrashWare
+A web-based platform focused on electronic waste (e-waste) management and sustainability.

 ### 🏅 Student Achievement Information System
-A Laravel-based system for managing student achievements, competition participation, and verification processes.
+A Laravel-based system for managing student achievements and competition records.

-### 📚 Competition Information & Recommendation System
-A platform that helps students discover competitions and manage achievement records efficiently.

 ### 🎨 UI/UX Design Projects
-Creating user-friendly interfaces and visual designs using Figma and Canva.
+Creating user-friendly interfaces using Figma and Canva.

 ---